mesonbuild/meson/docs/markdown/Reference-manual.md

 to toggle your entire project (including subprojects) from shared to static with only one option.
 This option applies to libraries being built internal to the entire project.
-For external dependencies, the default library type prefered is shared.
+For external dependencies, the default library type preferred is shared.
 This can be adapted on a per library basis using the [dependency()](#dependency)) `static` keyword.

 The keyword arguments for this are the same as for